Play Retro Games on your Raspberry Pi with RetroPie

 Connecting a Network Share to Load ROMs

-1. Before you connect up a network share, you must first make sure you have your ROMs are sorted into the structure that the RetroPie software expects.
+1. Before you connect a network share, you must first make sure you have your ROMs are sorted into the structure that the RetroPie software expects.

 You can find this folder structure on your Raspberry Pi by using SSH and running the following command.